humberbogado1602/freecodecamp-projects/README.md

 # freecodecamp-projects
-This repo contains all the projects regarding to web developer course from freecodecamp site.
+This repo contains all the projects regarding to web design course from freecodecamp site.
 Some projects are not finished yet.
 <br/>
 The list of projects are: